johanmeijer/grott/README.md

 ### New in Version 2.7  (Beta)
 * Added first beta of grottserver to act as destination for inverter/datalogger data (remove need to cummunicate with internet).
+Now also able to sent read/write register commands to inverter and datalogger.
   - see discussions (#98) for more information: https://github.com/johanmeijer/grott/discussions/98
 * Support for SDM630/Raillog connected (see issue #88)
 * Support for SDM630/Inverter (modbus) connected 3 phases support